Homotopy Equivalent Algebraic Structures in Multicategories and Permutative Categories: The Cat -Multicategory of Small Multicategories

 called the \emph{basepoint} of $\M$.
 Pointed multifunctors and multinatural transformations are those that commute with the basepoint morphisms.
 The 2-category of small pointed multicategories, $\Multicat_*$, consists of small pointed multicategories, pointed multifunctors, and pointed multinatural transformations. \end{definition}

+The tensor product of small multicategories induces a smash product of small pointed multicategories.
+For small pointed multicategories $\M$ and $\N$, the smash product $\M \sma \N$ is defined as the following pushout in $\Multicat$.

+In the diagram above, the left vertical arrow is the unique multifunctor to $\Mterm$.
+The top horizontal arrow is induced by the basepoints of $\M$ and $\N$.
+The basepoint of $\M \sma \N$ is the bottom horizontal arrow.
+Thus $\M \sma \N$ has the same objects as $\M \otimes \N$, and the operations in $\M \sma \N$ are represented by those in $\M \otimes \N$, subject to basepoint conditions.

-The tensor product of multicategories induces a smash product of pointed multicategories.
-This provides the $\Cat$-enriched multicategory structure for small permutative categories, which we will describe further in \cref{sec:permcat}.
+The smash product provides the $\Cat$-enriched multicategory structure for small permutative categories, which we will describe further in \cref{sec:permcat}.
 Most details of the smash product for pointed multicategories will not be needed here, so we refer the reader to \cite[Chapters~4 and~5]{cerberusIII} for a complete treatment.
 For our purposes we need only the following result.

 \begin{theorem}[{\cite[6.4.4]{cerberusIII}}] The smash product of pointed multicategories is a $\Cat$-enriched symmetric monoidal product for $\Multicat_*$.
 Its monoidal unit is the coproduct

 \end{theorem} As with $\Multicat$, the smash product of pointed multicategories induces a $\Cat$-enriched multicategory of small pointed multicategories. \begin{definition} Let $\Multicat_*$ also denote the $\Cat$-enriched multicategory whose objects are small pointed multicategories and whose category of $n$-ary operations